Joanna G'froerer © Rémi Thériault

 • Caroline Shaw Entr’acte

-• WOLFGANG AMADEUS MOZART Flute Concerto No. 1, K. 313
+• WOLFGANG AMADEUS MOZART Flute Concerto No. 1 in G major, K. 313 (285c)

-• FELIX MENDELSSOHN Symphony No. 3 "Scottish"
+• FELIX MENDELSSOHN Symphony No. 3 in A minor, Op.
+56, “Scottish”

 • In-person event

-• ≈ 90 minutes · With intermission
+• ≈ 1hour and 45 minutes · With intermission

 As the world’s oldest instrument, the flute appeared in Greek mythology and ancient Hindu tradition long before finding its way into classical music, where it has remained a fixture.
-Tonight, Joanna G’froerer, NACO’s principal flue since 1992, demonstrates what all the fuss is about.
+Tonight, Joanna G’froerer, NACO’s principal flute since 1992, demonstrates what all the fuss is about.

 The flutes of Mozart’s time were nothing like the fine instruments of today, and legend has it that Mozart didn’t really care for them.
 But like everything the great composer touched, his Flute Concerto No. 1, written as a commission for an amateur flutist, is pure musical gold, particularly in Joanna G’froerer’s hands.